 M.F.M.
 (Multiple Frequency Modulation)

-Modified Frequency Modulation, or M.F.M. for short, is a technique for erasing blank spaces from magnetic media like tapes and discs to capture digital data.
-Compared to the prior recording technique, the data-encoding scheme doubles the amount of storage.
+Modified Frequency Modulation (M.F.M.) is a technique that erases blank spaces from magnetic media like tapes and discs to capture digital data, doubling the amount of storage compared to the prior recording technique.

 M.R.
 Heads (Magneto-resistive Heads)